paramraghavan/sparksql-awsglue/help/quick101-spark/spark-sql.md

 ### Logical Plan
 ![image](https://user-images.githubusercontent.com/52529498/200234055-80c1186f-435b-42c5-ab6c-b0b7794242fa.png)
-Logical plan opnly talk about scan does not identify the type of scan, similary does not identify the type of join and so on, b ut physcial plan will identify all these details
+Logical plan only talk about scan does not identify the type of scan, similary does not identify the type of join and so on, b ut physcial plan will identify all these details

 ## Physical Plan
 ![image](https://user-images.githubusercontent.com/52529498/200234419-ec8c8e11-8f26-40b9-84fa-618c69ba6171.png)